NFL Players Inc.: 2010s

 In 2010, NFL Players Inc. entered a licensing agreement with Nashville-based startup SchooloftheLegends.com (SOTL).
 SOTL created a training videos site to connect players with their fans and provide online tips for members of the youth league.
 The next year, NFL Players Inc. launched a licensing website with Playmark in order to create a simplified way for merchandise and software company's to acquire the rights of NFL players from NFL Players Inc. Playmark, a Seattle-based start-up funded in part by NFL Players Inc., created the first sport-based software that allowed licensors to utilize an online process to secure the rights of players.
 The One Team Shop, originally the NFLPA Shop, was launched by NFL Players Inc. as an e-commerce site in July 2012 to sell merchandise for current players.

+2020s

+As of 2025, NFL Players Inc. manages more than 67 licensing partners and 46 sponsors.
+The organization has reported approximately $2.9 billion in annual retail sales of products licensed by the NFL Players Association.

+Some notable collaborations during the decade include partnerships that expanded licensed products into new cultural and lifestyle categories.
+The NFL Players Association partnered with A. J. Brown and Peace Collective on a first-of-its-kind collaboration focused on mental health advocacy.
+New Era collaborated with the NFLPA on campaigns that connected player identity, fashion, and community engagement.
+Additionally, the NFLPA partnered with Bocce's Bakery to launch the first officially licensed NFL player dog treats.